Eastern Australian Salmon

 Stock Status SUSTAINABLE

 Summary Eastern Australian Salmon has a long history of exploitation across south-eastern Australia.
-Low commercial landings in Tasmania in recent years are likely to be driven by market demand rather than abundance.
-The current level of fishing pressure in Tasmania is well below historically sustained levels and thus unlikely to cause the biological stock to become recruitment impaired.
+The recent low commercial landings in Tasmania are probably due to market demand rather than a decrease in abundance.
+The current fishing pressure in Tasmania is significantly lower than the historically sustained levels and is therefore unlikely to impair the recruitment of the biological stock

 Importance Key